 Parents’ are in control

 While the students are leveraging video conferencing solutions to acquire higher education, parents can relax to see their children not shift base for higher education.
 In the pre-virtual collaboration scenario, helplessly worried parents had no option but to allow their children relocate to big cities to satisfy their learning sprees.
 This also made some parents reluctant about letting their children pursue higher education.
 Thus, curbing their growth, which in its turn affecting the growth of rural education as a whole.
-With children collaborating virtually, the parents are also aware of their children’s academic progress.
+With children collaborating virtually, the parents are also aware about their children’s academic progress.
 They can also be a part of virtual performance tracking of their wards and have discussions with the educators.

 Teachers can grow as well

 Apart from a better exposure and interaction with remote students, there are quite a few things that the teachers can really leverage from a hi-end video conferencing solution for education.
 Remote collaboration can help teachers, especially who are rurally located, enhance their skills.
-The teachers can, thus, not only impart education but also be a part of different forums or peer-groups to act upon fruitful knowledge exchange.
+The teachers can, thus, not only impart education, but also be a part of different forums or peer-groups to act upon fruitful knowledge exchange.

 Helping children with special needs

 Children with special needs, located rurally, find it exceptionally tough to access varied learning scopes.
-With easily accessible video conferencing solutions, they can now register for various workshops, learning forums, discussion session without relocating.
+With easily accessible video conferencing solutions, they can now register with various workshops, learning forums, discussion session without relocating.
 They can overcome their feeling of isolation by joining peers around the world who have similar needs and be a part of the global learning junket.

 Initiatives to promote digital learning

 Some trailblazers in the domain of video conferencing, Telepresence and WebRTC like PeopleLink Unified Communication are stepping in to play their role in digitizing rural education in India as well as on the global front.
-Two of PeopleLink’s recent technological innovations InstaVC and Video Enabled Learning Management System (VLMS) are designed with the intention to make learning handy for the student, overcoming all challenges.
+Two of PeopleLink’s recent technological innovations InstaVC and Video Enabled Learning Management System (VLMS) are designed with the intention to make learning handy for student, overcoming all challenges.